5 Legit Online Companies, That Have Paid Me Recently!

 I get all my Swagbucks redeemed into Amazon vouchers.
 As you can see below, last month I redeemed £30 worth of Amazon vouchers, (around $40).

-So, there is just a glimpse into just five legit online companies, that pay me each month.
+So, there is just a little glimpse into just five legit online companies, that have paid me recently.

 Can you see how these little income streams can start to build up over time?